 Hillary Clinton

 Clinton was first elected to the U.S. Senate in 2000, becoming the first female senator from New York.
 As a senator, she chaired the Senate Democratic Steering and Outreach Committee from 2003 to 2007.
 Clinton ran for president in 2008, and lost to Barack Obama in the Democratic primaries.
-During 2009, she resigned from the Senate to become Obama's secretary of state.
+She resigned from the Senate in 2009 to become Obama's secretary of state.
 She responded to the Arab Spring by advocating the 2011 military intervention in Libya, but was harshly criticized by Republicans for the failure to prevent or adequately respond to the 2012 Benghazi attack.
 Clinton helped to organize a regime of international sanctions against Iran in an effort to force it to curtail its nuclear program, which eventually led to the multinational Joint Comprehensive Plan of Action in 2015.
 The strategic pivot to Asia was a central aspect of her tenure.
 Her use of a private email server as secretary was the subject of intense scrutiny; while no charges were filed, the controversy was the single-most-covered topic during her second presidential run in 2016.

 Following her loss, Clinton wrote multiple books and launched Onward Together, a political action organization dedicated to fundraising for progressive political groups.
 In 2011, she was appointed the Honorary Founding Chair of the Institute for Women, Peace and Security at Georgetown University, and the awards named in her name has been awarded annually at the university.
 Since 2020, Clinton has served as Chancellor of Queen's University Belfast.
 During 2023, she joined Columbia University as a Professor of Practice at the School of International and Public Affairs.